SAP/spartacus-docs/_pages/dev/features/cart-validation.md

 The cart validation feature requires SAP Commerce Cloud 2011 or newer.

 ## Enabling Cart Validation

-To enable cart validation you need to configure the `validation` in the cart configuration.
+To enable cart validation, set the `enabled` flag to `true` in the cart validation configuration.
 The following is an example:

 ```typescript
 cart: {